SurfitWasTaken/WA3/proposal.md

 >
 # Goals of project
 > Improve the user's aim over time,

+> Improve user's eraction time
 # Listing of features
-> 1. Crosshair for aim assistance, crosshair will not be 100% accurate, there will be firing error(https://bestgamingtips.com/what-is-firing-error-valorant/#:~:text=Firing%20Error%20is%20a%20crosshair,back%20to%20its%20neutral%20position.)
+> 1. Crosshair for aim assistance(customisable if possible)

 > 2. show what percentile the user is in, in comparison to global data.